 Like the WordPress and GPL founders, we honestly believe that when more people use a plugin or theme, whether purchased from the original developer or us, it will benefit the original developer in the long term.

 The short answer is yes.
 The longer answer will be: it depends.
 Let me explain.

 Similar to us, there are many WordPress plugins and themes redistributing websites, but they are not all the same.

-Many sites download the plugins and themes to their computer first, modify the products (usually with ads) and upload them to their websites to sell.
+Many sites first download the plugins and themes to their computer, modify the products (usually with ads) and upload them to their websites to sell.
 They do it to get a quick buck with ads.

 Unlike them, we do it differently.
-We developed an intelligent bridge mechanism that connects our website servers to the original developers’ websites.
+We developed an intelligent bridge mechanism (plugin manager) that connects our website servers to the original developers’ websites.

 As a result, the bridge we developed will automatically download the newest versions from the official websites and upload them straight to our website.

-One of our core beliefs is not to change or modify the files whatsoever.
+One of our core beliefs is not changing or modifying the files whatsoever.

-This article teaches what GPL is and how WordPress benefit from it.
+This article teaches what GPL is and how WordPress benefits from it.

 GPL is an excellent software license that benefits WordPress immensely.
 Therefore, it helped WP develop and become the most popular CMS platform of all time, with millions of users worldwide.